Investor Home

 Emerging Markets

 Emerging markets are typically defined as countries with low per capita GNP.
-While developing countries make up over 80% of the worlds population, they make up less than 10% of the world stock market capitalization.
+While developing countries make up over 80% of the worlds population, they have historically made up less than 10% of the world stock market capitalization.
 The benefits of investing in emerging markets include high returns and greater diversification, while the risks are greater than investing in developed countries.
-According to Boston-based Pioneering Management Corp., over the 50 years through 1995, emerging market equities showed average annual returns of 16.5% compared with 12.4% for the S&P 500 and 11.8% for the EAFE index (Source: Business Week 9/9/96).
-The Institute of International Finance estimated $33.1 billion flowed into emerging market stocks in 1996.

 Home Page Table of Contents Search